Aaron-Bopp/Obsidian-notes/1940's General Notes.md

             - Some died from bomb, others died from infections and wounds, some were effected by the radiation and are still discriminated against
             - [[Did the Atomic Bombs end WW2]]
                 - US knew that Japan was negotiating surrender through neutral states, but US only wanted unconditional surrender
-                - There was invasion in plans for november 1945
+                - There was invasion in plans for November 1945
                 - Japan's navy was already weakened
                 - Truman never apologized or publicly questioned his decision
                     - He did it to shorten the war, save American lives, and bring unconditional surrender